abhi0395/mycv/README.md

 Sep 2022 - present: Postdoctoral Fellow, Lawrence Berkeley National Lab, Berkeley, CA, USA

-- *Investigating evolution of metal absorbers in the universe with DESI quasars.*
+- *Investigating evolution of metal absorbers in the universe and studying the circumgalactic/intergalactic medium with SDSS and DESI.*

 - *Improved redshift estimation algorithms for DESI galaxies, support scientist for DESI spectroscopic pipeline*